thomasvercoe/update-script/README.md

 # **update-script**

-Used to update or upgrade various software on MacOS, however should work wwith other *nix systems.
+Used to update or upgrade various software on MacOS, however should work with other *nix systems.

+&nbsp;
+&nbsp;

 Works with: